amymcgovern/pyparrot/README.md

 Extensive documentation is available at [https://pyparrot.readthedocs.io](https://pyparrot.readthedocs.io)

 # Major updates and releases:
+* 7/13/2018: Version 1.4.27: updated Mambo() initialization to not require address for wifi mode and also updated groundcam demo for Mambo
 * 7/12/2018: Version 1.4.26: added new Bebop commands (mostly setting max limits for the bebop)
 * 7/11/2018: Version 1.4.25: fixed groundcam pictures for Mambo
 * 7/8/2018: Version 1.4.24: switched tempfile to back to NamedTemporaryFile in DroneVisionGUI due to OS incompatibilities